thomasdunlap/CarND-LaneLines-P1/writeup.md

 ### Data Pipeline

-My pipeline has 5 major steps, which I've numbered both here and in the code for clarity:
+My pipeline has 5 major steps, which I've numbered both here and in the code:

-#### Step 1: Highlight the Lanes Using Color Thresholds
+#### Step 1: Highlight the Lanes Lines Using Color Thresholds

 First, we create a copy of our original image:

 ![original image][original]

-Next, we use color thresholds to leave us with just the land line colors in the image: yellow and white.
-These red, green, and blue thresholds are mirrors of the pixel arrays in the original image, except they hold a boolean value of True or False instead of the pixel intensity.
-Whether its true or false will be relative to the conditional statment in the thresholds (i.e., more than 220 for red).
-Then, for every threshold value that is "False," the equivalent pixel intesity in our copied image will be made equal to 0 (the color black).
-Here is our image after thresholding:
+Next, we use color thresholds to highlight just the lane line colors: yellow and white.
+The red, green, and blue thresholds are mirrors of the pixel arrays in the original image, except that they hold a boolean values of True or False instead of pixel intensity.
+True and False are by the conditional statment in the thresholds (i.e., more than 220 for red).
+For every threshold value that is "False," the equivalent pixel intesity in our image will be made black (equal to zero).
+Here is the image after thresholding:

 ![color select image][color_select]

-Also, here is the grayscale version of our color_select image, which we will need in step two where we further highlight the lane lines:
+Here is the grayscale version of our color_select image, which we will need in Step 2 to further highlight the lane lines:

 ![grayscale color select image][cs_gray]

-#### 2. Identify and Highlight Edges
+#### Step 2: Identify and Highlight Edges

 We'll start by transforming the original image to grayscale:

 ![grayscale image][gray]

-Then we send a Gaussian smoother with a 9x9 kernal over ther image to reduce the edge noise.
-As you can see, this reduces the number of faint edges in our image, which we don't want averaged into our actually lane line data when the time comes:
+Then we use a Gaussian smoother with a 9x9 kernal to reduce the edge noise.
+As you can see, this reduces the number of faint edges in our image, which we don't want averaged into our lane line data in future steps:

 ![blur gray image][blur_gray]

-We run our blur_gray image through Canny Edge detection, which finds the edges based on the gradient of color change:
+The blur_gray image is run through Canny Edge detection, which finds the edges based on the steepest gradient pixel instensity change  -- or where two distinct colors meet for an extended period of time:

 ![canny edges image][edges]

-From there, we run open cv's Morph-Closed function, where I chose a 5x5 kernal first dialates the edge lines (adds pixels of similar pixel intensity around edges) and then erodes (thins edge lines or deletes them if they aren't above a certain thickness.
-This is helps us highlight and extend our lane line pieces:
+From there, we run OpenCv's Morph-Closed function, where I chose a 5x5 kernal which first dialates the edge lines (adds pixels of similar pixel intensity around edges) and then erodes (thins edge lines or deletes them if they aren't above a certain thickness.
+This is helps us highlight and extend our Canny Edges:

 ![morphed edges image][edges_close]